-The fall was dry with temperatures nudging the 90s.
+Autumn was hot and dry with temperatures nudging the 90s.
 At first the warm weather felt like a gift, then it just felt wrong.
-Wind blew leaves off the trees, but instead of being orange and red, the leaves were a crisp brown.
+Wind blew leaves off the trees, but instead of being orange and red, the leaves were a crispy brown.
 I wondered how my roses back home were doing.
 Was my neighbor still watering them?

 Like the hot weather, the silence at first was welcome until it wasn’t.
 Before coming, I’d worked frantically to finish a project, rushed to pack, shoved my suitcase in the car, and sped to the retreat center.
-On arrival, my momentum collided with the contemplative pace of the retreat.
-Unsurprisingly, it took me a while to unwind.
+I arrived with so much momentum, it took a while to adjust to the contemplative pace of the retreat.

-Days later, I’d finally slowed down enough for my mind to be somewhat in the present moment.
+Days later, I’d finally slowed down enough for my mind to settle somewhat in the present moment.
 This was the whole point of a long retreat—to be in a quiet place with weeks of time and no task other than to observe the mind.
 I’d spent a year making arrangements to make this happen.
-Now that it had, I was unnerved.
+Now that it had, I felt unnerved.

 It was a short walk to the shack.
 I sat on the bench facing the woods and away from everything else.
 The plastic bag was still there, wedged between boards.
 When I opened it, the note and matches were there, but the cigarette was gone.

 Though I didn’t really want it, I would have smoked it anyway.
-As much as anything, I wanted to strike a match, light the cigarette, inhale, exhale, and feel connected to the person who wrote the note.
-Who understood the struggle of staying with yourself.
+As much as anything, I wanted to strike a match, light the cigarette, inhale, exhale, and feel connected to the person who wrote the note—a person who understood the struggle of staying with yourself.
 I wanted to be with that generous stranger.

 A couple more butts had been stubbed out in the can.
 There was at least one smoker among us—a thought that brought me comfort.
-At times my fellow meditators seemed too wholesome—a group of organic, vegetarian, fragrance-free recyclers.
+At times my fellow meditators seemed too wholesome—a group of fragrance-free, vegetarian recyclers.
 People like me.
-The smoker balanced our earnestness.
-In high school, I occasionally hung out with the stoners in the parking lot.
+The smoker balanced out our earnestness.
+In high school, I occasionally hung out with the stoners in the back parking lot.
 I wasn’t one of them, but I knew they had something to offer.

 The bench was just wide enough for me to sit cross-legged.
 A gust of wind blew leaves off the branches.
-I followed one leaf as it spiraled oddly to the ground.
+I followed one leaf as it spiraled slowly to the ground.
 It was a joy to watch.
 I waited for the next gust and watched more leaves.
-I looked for a long time.
+I just sat there, and looked, for a long time.